-A chunk of dynamic content you can render anywhere.
+A snippet is a block of content you can render anywhere.

 A snippet is created in our text editor and output wherever you need it:

 - Snippets are shared by an organization, and anyone in the organization can edit its snippets.

 - Snippets are assigned an

 id, a unique, permanent identifier, which you can use to refer to it.

 - Snippets are output in your application using our SDKs or API.